Where There’s A Will inspired by Will Clarke

 Will has engaged with the local mens shed in Bowral, Robertson and Minlaton and numerous schools to help with the sanding of the bats and to mentor people with intellectual disabilities to increase their skills.

 Willo has now transitioned from a simple cause to “Where There’s a Will Ltd” a national charity.
-All funds raised assist in creating more choice and options where there is collaboration from within our communities.
+All funds raised assist in creating more choice and options where there is complete collaboration and responsibility from our communities.

 Meet Will Clarke

 Will is 24 years old and has played and loved sport his whole life.
 Will lives under the umbrella of Autism Spectrum Disorder which means he cannot read or write and finds conversational communication challenging.
 His fine and gross motor skills are affected which means he cannot regulate his shower, do the most basic daily tasks and requires assistance with certain aspects of his daily life.

 He is anxious when their is uncertainty and fiercley independent.
 He is 6’4, has a younger sister Phoebe, devoted parents, a family who accept him exactly the way he is and have witnessed him face significant challenges and a severe lack of choice.

 Will has captained his school, selected as sports person of the year numerous times, rides a horse, competes in 3rd grade cricket in Robertson NSW, competed in the Willo 25km mountain biking race, played an african drum, worked as a labourer, has performed in the SING music concert, and now …refurbishes cricket bats and is the inspiration of a thriving new Charity, Where There’s a Will, which has an international following.

 People often talk about Willo as a young man with a presence.
 He is engaging, loves to participate, has no ego or judgement and loves to hug.
 You naturally gravitate to his smile, his integrity and love of life.